Maltrn/project-aim/README.md

 If you want to build the jar with all dependencies do: ````./bin/go bootRepackage```` The jar will then be under: ````./build/libs/projecttwomicroservice.jar````

+The server will be available under: <http://localhost:8080>

+Swagger will be available under: <http://localhost:8080/swagger-ui.html>

 ## Experts
 * frontend (Dustin Malte)
 * backend (daniel, jana, rene, christof)